kaist-avelab/K-Radar/docs/tracking.md

 ### Logs and pretrained pth

-All the codes, logs, and pretrained pth files are available in [this URL](https://drive.google.com/drive/folders/1H993jlQPXehxBhag9e7HQTlVYDLQ4Kpt?usp=drive_link) as:
+All the codes, logs, and pretrained pth files are available at [this URL](https://drive.google.com/drive/folders/1H993jlQPXehxBhag9e7HQTlVYDLQ4Kpt?usp=drive_link):

 - Bayes-4DRTrack